turanszkij/WickedEngine/Documentation/ScriptingAPI-Documentation.md

 The setting up and usage of the BackLog is the responsibility of the target application, but the recommended way to set it up is included in all of the demo projects.
 It is mapped to te HOME button by default.

+- Tip: You can inspect any object's functionality by calling getprops(YourObject) on them (where YourObject is the object which is to be inspected).
+The result will be displayed on the BackLog.

+- Tags used in this documentation:
+	- [constructor]				: The method is a constructor for the same type of object.
+	- [void-constructor]		: The method is a constructor for the same type of object, but the object it creates is empty, so cannot be used.
+	- [outer]					: The method or value is in the global scope, so not a method of any objects.

 ## Common Tools
+---
 This section describes the common tools for scripting which are not necessarily engine features.
 - signal(string name)
 - waitSignal(string name)